-I discovered this little trick just the other day when I was helping my girlfriend build her big doodles website.
-Felicity's always drawing cute little pictures, she scans them in at super-high resolution, cuts them up into tiles, and displays them on her website with the Google Maps API (It's a great way to explore massive images on a small bandwidth connection).
-To make the 'doodle map' work on her domain we had to first apply for a Google Maps API key.
-So we did this, then we played with a few test pages on the live domain - to my surprise after a couple of days her website was ranking on the first page of Google for "big doodles", I hadn't even submitted the domain to Google yet!
+I discovered this little trick just the other day when building a website that used the Google Maps API.
+To make the map work I needed to first apply for a Google Maps API key.
+So I did this, then played with a few test pages on the live domain - to my surprise after a couple of days the website was ranking on the first page of Google, I hadn't even submitted the domain to Google yet!

 Eventually I figured out what was happening.
 One of the Google Maps API conditions is the maps you create must be in the public domain (i.e. not behind a login screen).
 So as an extension of this, it seems that pages (or domains) that use the Google Maps API are crawled and made public.
 Very neat!

 Another very useful method of speeding up indexing is to get as many inbound links from quality websites as possible.
 If you know someone who runs a popular website or blog why not ask them for a link and a bit of a plug?
 It seems that the more popular a website is, the more indexing attention it gets from Google, so creating a good inbound linking strategy is essential.
 Spend time writing interesting and useful articles for your new website and these should start attracting more and more good quality links over time...